laiyingxin2/SHIELD/README.md

 ## Release
-- [2024/2/6]🔥🔥🔥We will release the evaluation result (about 100 pages) and the code very soon.
+- [2024/2/6]🔥🔥🔥We will release the evaluation result (about 100 pages) and the evaluation code very soon.